kkkooosss/React-app-for-multi-docker-elb-ecs-service/README.md

   - DOCKER_ID
   - DOCKER_PASSWORD

-This CI/CD pipeline uses GitHub Actions to create a new revision of the task-definition and subsiquently updates a corresponding service inside ECS cluster via AWS CLI.
+This CI/CD pipeline uses GitHub Actions to create a new revision of the task-definition and subsiquently update a corresponding service inside ECS cluster via AWS CLI.

 _Note!
 Test, Build & Push phases were removed from this version of the pipeline.
 Look at them in **Variation 2**._